Efficient Polynomial-Scaled Determination of Algebraic Entanglement Entropy Between Collective Degrees of Freedom: Conclusion

 The most immediate application of our procedure is to quantum information science.
 Here, entanglement entropy is an indication that certain information processes can be performed, such as quantum teleportation~\cite{Chen} or device independent quantum key distribution for cryptography~\cite{Pirandola}.
-This can offer insight into the role and advantage of algebraic entanglement in quantum computing algorithms.
+This can offer insight into the role and advantages of algebraic entanglement between degrees of freedom in quantum computing algorithms.
+Calculation of algebraic entanglement entropy may shed insight into entanglement swapping between intraparticle and interparticle entanglement~\cite{Tang,Adhikari,Bayal}, and our work may inspire more general swapping protocols, e.g., swapping general algebraic entanglement into interparticle entanglement in a single degree of freedom~\cite{Takeda,Yang}.
 Moreover, our procedure could help explore the role of quantum entanglement in well-known processes where entanglement is not usually thought of.
 For example, the role of spontaneous emission, i.e., entanglement with free-space electromagnetic modes, in laser cooling has recently been scrutinized~\cite{Metcalf,Corder,Bartolotta,Reilly4}, and generalizations of our procedure could shed insight into the entanglement between the subsystems (particles and cooling light field) and its relation to phase space compression of the particles.
 Lastly, there may be non-trivial connections between the rapid growth of algebraic entanglement entropy and information scrambling~\cite{Landsman2019,Wang}.
 There, information is non-locally dispersed across subsystems and has important implications for quantum chaos and black holes~\cite{Hayden2007}.
 Therefore, efficient determination of algebraic entanglement entropy provides another avenue to understanding how entanglement and correlations are distributed in complex quantum many-body systems.